 3.1.
 Vary the number of malicious nodes

 Since identifying and isolating malicious nodes is the main aim of the simulation, malicious nodes are included in the network to validate the performance.
-The number of malicious nodes is increased step by step and analyzed the results in AODV routing protocol and trust-based routing protocol.
+The number of malicious nodes is increased step by step and analyzed using the results in AODV routing protocol and trust-based routing protocol.

 3.1.1.
 Packet Delivery Ratio